 Pricing: Global certifications are not necessarily more expensive than local schemes.
 Through our partnership with Travelife, we are excited to offer an inclusive solution and provide an affordable Sustainability Verification Process to our Operator partners.
 See how little it costs.

-Are you wondering: Can travelling overseas be sustainable at all?
-Greenhouse gas emissions caused by flying contribute to global warning.
-Climate Action is the most urgent of all Sustainable Development Goals – we agree!
-We also agree that the tourism industry is a major contributor to climate change, and that much of tourism – as practiced nowadays – might be causing more harm than good.
+Are you wondering: Can overseas travel be sustainable at all?
+Greenhouse gas (GHG) emissions caused by flying contribute to global warning.
+Climate Action is the most urgent of all Sustainable Development Goals—we agree!
+We also agree that the tourism industry is a major contributor to climate change, and that much of tourism—as practiced nowadays—might be causing more harm than good.

 Unfortunately, the same applies to almost all industries, because we do not pay the real costs for the products and services that we consume.
-There is no doubt that we all need to consume less and more consciously, and that we need to start fair prices.
+There is no doubt—we all need to consume less and more consciously, and we need to start paying fair prices for our consumption!

-In travel, this means that we need to travel less, but more consciously.
-For example, instead of going on frequent weekend trips to crowded cities, take a pro-longed vacation once a year to travel slowly and explore less visited destinations.
-And it means that we need to pay more to compensate for the effects of GHG emissions and choose more environmentally friendly options, amongst others.
+In travel, this means that we need to travel less and more consciously.
+For example, instead of going on frequent weekend trips to crowded cities, take a long vacation once a year to travel slowly and explore less visited destinations.
+It also means that we need to pay more to compensate for the effects of GHG emissions and choose more environmentally friendly options, amongst others.

-However, this doesn't mean that we need to stop travelling altogether.
+However, this doesn't mean that we need to stop traveling altogether.
 To the contrary, we live in a complex global system with lots of inter-dependencies.
-Taking extreme action towards one goal is likely to come with a lot of negative side consequences, that eventually will come to harm that very same goal.
+Taking extreme action towards one goal is likely to come with a lot of negative side consequences that eventually will come to harm that very same goal.

-We at Fair Voyage believe sustainable travel is not the problem, but will be part of the solution to mitigate climate change and other urgent problems – by giving local populations a sustainable income source that will help them and us protect and restore a biodiverse nature, and by fostering intercultural understanding for peace and collaboration.
+We at Fair Voyage believe travel is not only the problem, but that sustainable travel will be part of the solution to mitigate climate change and other urgent problems—by giving local populations a sustainable income source that will help them and us protect and restore a biodiverse nature; and by fostering the intercultural understanding and global consciousness that we need to co-create [y]our vision for a peaceful and sustainable world.

 Imagine a local community living in the rainforest.
 To make a living, they have the option cut down the forest to make use of the land and wood for food production, construction and firewood for heating.
 Or they might sell their land to agricultural, forestry or mining companies who again will destroy the forest and its biodiversity.
 All of these outcomes have negative effects for our climate.